Entrybot64/rl-item-api/README.md

 # rl-item-api

-An api that exposes REST and GraphQL methods to query images and information from Rocket League items.
+A self-hostable API for querying items in Rocket League.
+Has both REST and GraphQL API's and serves item images.

 ## .env file